basiralab/netNorm-PY/README.md

 # netNorm-PY (Network Normalization for Integrating Multi-view Networks) in Python
 netNorm (network normalization) framework for multi-view network integration (or fusion), recoded up in Python by Ahmed Nebli.
 Please contact mr.ahmednebli@gmail.com for inquiries.
 Thanks.

+The original source code in MATLAB can be found at: https://github.com/basiralab/netNorm

 This work is published in the journal of Medical Image Analysis, 2020.

 **netNorm can be used to integrate a population of multi-view network datasets with heterogeneous distributions, given that they have the same size.**